pengowray/streamling/README.md

 Share whatever music you're playing on your stream.

-How it works: Streamling creates a local web server which gives you a custom browser source to show what you're playing in Spotify, VLC, iTunes, Foobar2000, or many other music players.
+How it works:

+- Streamling creates a local web server which you show as an overlay in OBS or your streaming software.
+It displays what music you're playing in a style you can customize.
+Streamling will automatically detect what music player you're using and display the song title and artist, transition when the song changes, and disappear when the music stops or is paused.

+- Streamling is currently freeware.
+If you'd like a particular feature, consider reaching out and supporting future development.

 # [More info and download](https://pengowray.itch.io/streamling)